Spartronics4915/developers_handbook/robot_lessons/3_statemachines.md

 }
 ```

-We now have two very similar looking switch statements, but you should keep in mind that the `onLoop` method handles `SystemState`s, while the `handleDefaultStateTransfer` method handles `WantedState`s.
+We now have two very similar looking switch statements, but you should keep in mind that the `onLoop` method handles `SystemState`s, while the `defaultStateTransfer` method handles `WantedState`s.

 All of this together looks like [this](./lesson3/src/main/java/com/spartronics4915/learnyouarobot/Lesson.java).
 You can also open this up in `learnyouarobot`.
 (That example does not include the `EJECT`/`EJECTING` states.
 See below for more information in this regard.)